 I find using the map app Avenza very helpful for hiking in the park.
 After downloading the app, you can download Acadia National Park hiking maps—some are free, but the good ones you must purchase) and then follow your progress along the trails with their blue dot.

 *Also, check out my page on Mount Desert Island.
 Outside of the park, you can explore several lovely preserves on the island.
-(I’ve added a few of the best non-park trails below, however.)
+These can be less crowded than the park trails.